ariel-m-s/random-forest/README.md

 ## Visualization

 The `generate_treemap` method in the `DecisionTreeModel` class creates an interactive treemap visualization of the decision tree.
 This visualization can help understand the structure of individual decision trees within the Random Forest.

-## Dependencies

-This implementation relies on the following Python libraries:

-- `pandas`
-- `numpy`
-- `plotly`

-Ensure these libraries are installed before using the Random Forest model.